Dark Side of Pisces: Lustful, Cheap, Smug, Secretive

 Remember that the symbol for Pisces is two fish swimming in opposite directions.
 Negative Pisceans might look like ordinary people, maybe in need of a makeover.
 In fact they are manipulators and misers.
 Negative Piscean and self-styled "Christian" Josh Duggar (March 3), sexual abuser and adulterer, is a prime example.
 Fortunately, most Pisceans who are that negative get caught.

 Typically mild-mannered, Piscean friends can be tiresome because they can't decide what movie to see or where to eat.
 They are often strict about food (but not drink!): They might say Lord Krishna doesn't want them to eat onions and garlic.
 At a diner that doesn't fit their dietary rules, they order nothing and watch you eat, or sneak tidbits from your plate.
 That is how they stay smug about their saintly self-denial.
-I have seen a Pisces eat half a Snickers bar, and—instead of maybe sharing it—wrap it up and save the other half for later.
+I have seen a Pisces open and eat half a box of sweets and—instead of maybe sharing them—close the box and save the other half for later.
 Now that is self-discipline!

 Money Is Piscean and So Are High-Interest Loans